So you want to know how to write a nonfiction book, that’s great.

 When you set schedules and milestones, make sure that you write them down as this is the best way to make yourself do them.

-You can also put them in a portion of your house where you can see them often such as your bathroom mirror, your bedroom wall, or just above your writing table.
+You can also put them in a portion of your house where you can see them, such as your bathroom mirror, your bedroom wall, or just above your writing table.
 This will remind you often of what you have set out to do.

-After you get your first draft completed, you want to get a beautiful cover made for the book.
+Before you release your book to the world, you want to get a beautiful cover made for the book.

 Make sure this book cover is professional and reflects the idea in your book as well as the title.
 There are online tools that can help you do that.
 You can also employ the services of professional cover designers.

 Or, you can create your own book cover with Canva.